cl-unrc-lab/PhilStone/README.md

 - Compiling the Tool

-You can compile the code with the ant tool, just running 'ant' The .class files will be generated and saved in folder bin/
+You can compile the code with the ant tool, just running 'ant' The .class files will be generated and saved in folder build/

-- Running the Tool
+- Running the tool using the script

-1- You must add the jar/ folder to your $CLASSPATH, and set the $PhilStone to the actual folder,

-2- Just execute:

-   java bin/PS/PhilStone [OPTIONS] [SPEC FILES]

-where: [OPTIONS] are the following:

-'-scope=k' tries to synthesize the program using a scope of k elements

-'-pdf' if a program is synthesized it produces a pdf with the state/transition system for the processes, saved as a .dot in output/  folder

-'-genSearch' it tries to use solutions of the problem with less instances

-'-lexSearch' it uses the standard algorithm without counterexamples

-The default algorithm uses counterexamples.

-- Examples of use:

-(cd bin/)

-- java PS/PhilStone -scope=6 ../examples/mutex2.spec

-it synthesizes a program for mutex with a scope of 6 using counterexamples, if the scope is small  the algorithm couldn't be able to synthesize a program,

-- java PS/PhilStone -genSearch=../src/tests/phils/phil.spec -scope=14 ../examples/phils/phil5.spec

-It synthesizes code for 5 philosophers using a smaller instance of the problem (2 philosophers).
+just: cd scripts/

+and execute: ./nusmvSynth [SCOPE] [SPEC]

+for instance:

+ ./nusmvSynt.sh 16 ../examples/phils/Phils3.spec

+synthesizes the phils example with a scope of 16.
+All the examples are in examples/

 - Generating JAR file: